Awarded Best Documentary at the 2019 St. Kilda Film Festival

 Smith has been twice awarded Marrickville Citizen of the Year award and was nominated for Australian of the Year in 2004 and 2009.
 In 2012, he broke the world record for the most continuous rounds boxing.

-Dr Mahnaz Alimardanian is a Consultant Anthropologist at PiiR Consulting.
-She is an Honorary Associate with the Faculty of Humanities and Social Sciences, La Trobe University.
-She has a background in visual and performing arts and design.
-Her research and publication are situated at the intersection of fields of social and philosophical anthropology.
+Dr Mahnaz Alimardanian is a Consultant Anthropologist.
+She is an Honorary Associate with the Faculty of Humanities and Social Sciences, La Trobe University, Australia.
+She provides community-based research services at PiiR Consulting and has a background in visual and performing arts and design.www.piir.com.au